When is the Chernoff Exponent for Quantum Operations finite?: Introduction

 \section{Introduction}

-A basic problem in information theory and statistics, is to test a device that may be prepared in implementing one of two evolutions.
-Treated in the framework of quantum mechanics, the testing is performed via inputting quantum state and performing quantum measurement, the physical states are described by density matrices, namely, positive semidefinite Hermitian matrices of trace 1, the physical devices are described by quantum operations, namely, completely positive (CP) trace-preserving maps between spaces of operators.
-The generally noncommutative feature and the complex structure of quantum operations make quantum statistics much richer than its classical counterpart.
+A fundamental problem in quantum information theory is to test a device that may be prepared for implementing one of many quantum operations.
+The testing treated in the framework of quantum mechanics is performed by inputting a quantum state and performing a quantum measurement.
+The general noncommutative feature and the complex structure of quantum operations make quantum statistics a much richer field than its classical counterpart.

-In the degenerate case that the outputs of the quantum operations are fixed, the freedom of choosing input states becomes useless.
-Non-orthogonal quantum states cannot be distinguished with certainty because measurement of the state of a quantum system necessarily disturbs that state; to correctly identify a state chosen from a set of non-orthogonal states, one requires an infinite number of copies of the system prepared in the unknown state.
-The indistinguishability of non-orthogonal quantum states lies at the heart of quantum mechanics.
-It underpins the fundamental challenge of quantum state discrimination and has been harnessed as a resource in quantum technologies \cite{Gisin2002}.
-Let the tensor product state $\rho^{\ox n}$ denotes $n$ independent copies of $\rho$, in analogy to the probability distribution of i.i.d. random variables.
-The asymptotic behavior of the average error, in discriminating a set of quantum states $\{\rho_1^{\ox n},\ldots, \rho_r^{\ox n}\}$, when an arbitrary prior that is independent of $n$ is of great interest.
-It is direct to observe that the error would decay like $\exp(-\alpha n)$ asymptotically.
-Significant achievements have been made for identify $\alpha$.
-In two breakthrough papers, \cite{ACMMABV} and~\cite{NussbaumSzkola06}, it has been established that the optimal error exponent in discriminating $\rho_1^{\ox n}$ and $\rho_2^{\ox n}$, equals the Chernoff bound for quantum states.
-In other words,
+In the degenerate case where the outputs of the quantum operations are fixed, the freedom of choosing input states becomes useless.
+The asymptotic behavior of the average error, in discriminating a set of quantum states $\{\rho_1^{\ox n},\ldots, \rho_r^{\ox n}\}$ with prior probability distribution $\{\Pi_1,\ldots, \Pi_r\}$ is of great interest.
+In ~\cite{Parth01}, Parthasarathy showed that the average error decays exponentially, asymptotically.
+Significant efforts have been made to identify the Chernoff exponent as the optimal error exponent.
+In two breakthrough papers, \cite{ACMMABV} and~\cite{NussbaumSzkola06}, the closed-form of the optimal error exponent was obtained, which can be regarded as the quantum generalization of the Chernoff bound in classical hypothesis testing~\cite{Chernoff52}.
+Li proved that multiple Chernoff exponent equals the minimal mutual Chernoff exponent \cite{Li2016}.

-Audenaert et al in~\cite{ACMMABV} solved the achievability part, in the meantime Nussbaum and Szko{\l}a in~\cite{NussbaumSzkola06} proved the optimality part.
-This provides the quantum generalization of the Chernoff information as the optimal error exponent in classical hypotheses testing~\cite{Chernoff52}; see also~\cite{CT91}.
-For multiple state case, Parthasarathy showed that the average error decays exponentially ~\cite{Parth01}.
-Li proved that multiple Chernoff bound is equal to the minimal mutual Chernoff bound \cite{Li2016}.